maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 * **<a href="http://ec2-35-163-249-3.us-west-2.compute.amazonaws.com:8010/documentation?tags=approveInvoiceNotification" target="_blank">Try it out here</a>**

 ## VIII.
-Reject invoice  ##
+Reject Invoice  ##

 Client also will be able to reject invoices.
-With this action invoice notification will be rejected, merchant's DFSP will be notified and it will reject the merchant's invoice.
-Once the payment is rejected the merchant will automatically receive invoice rejection notification.
+In most of the cases this API will be used to instruct the client's DFSP to remove this invoice notification from the client's list and to send the reject notification to the merchant's DFSP.

-### Api description
+### API Description
 ----

 * **URL**